mrYakamoto/algorithm-drill-factorial/README.md

   </span>
 </p>

-so that we can formaly define the factorial as
+So that we can formally define the factorial as:

 <p style="text-align: center;">
   <span class="latex">